We deliver women only social support, training, income generating platforms, and networks

-Economic stability through income generation, business support and facilitation of technology and giving access to the broader marketplace
+Economic stability through income generation projects, business support and facilitation of technology, giving access to the broader marketplace

-Our work is bilingually delivered, as we understand the impact of language barriers, cultural and religious constraints ethnic minority women face.
+Our work is also delivered bilingually as we understand the limitations of language barriers and cultural and religious constraints for ethnic minority women.

 Advice & Support